Immigrant Child Health

 Public Charge Resources

-The public charge rule goes into effect on February 24, 2020.
+The public charge rule went into effect on February 24, 2020.
 The Academy has resources from the Protecting Immigrant Families Campaign that can be shared with patients or displayed in pediatric offices (available in English and Spanish):

 - Public Charge: Does This Apply to Me?
 (English and Spanish)